kei95/kei95/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px" height="30px"/>
 </h1>

 Hey there!
-My name is Kei and I am a developer who is passionate about using technology to make the world a better place.
+My name is Kei (Pronounced the letter K) a developer passionate about making the world a better place using technology.
 I believe that every line of code we write has the potential to make a positive impact on people's lives.
 I am always looking for new and exciting projects that allow me to learn and grow as a developer, and I find it truly amazing that my work can directly impact people's lives.
-Plus, my name is easy to remember - just think of the letter "K"!
 If you're someone who shares my passion for creating creative solutions and making a difference, let's connect!

 ### 🥜 Me in a nutshell:
 <ul>